 You can take several paths to become a master cannabis grower, even though; the paths involve practicing the art of cultivating marijuana.
-Some marijuana growers go a step further to get the appropriate training in agriculture or horticulture.
+Some marijuana growers go a step further to get the appropriate training and certification in agriculture or horticulture.
 Training is acquired at a reputable online program, one of which is at the Cannabis Training University.
 Other cannabis growers will work in the black market and go up the ranks to become experts at what they do.

 The Bud Trimmer

 You can start as a bud trimmer and then work your way up to becoming a master cannabis grower.
 The bud trimmer works closely with a master grower, doing hands-on work at a certain point during the marijuana cultivation process.
 The bud trimmer works with the harvested flowers, snipping away the fan leaves and sugar with sharpened scissors.
 The trimmer manicures the buds so that the THC content is optimized and the chlorophyll content is reduced for a better smoke.
 Trimming the bud also gives them a more aesthetically-pleasing look.
 Of course, bud trimmers have a boring job, but it is still an important aspect of the final product.
 As a bud trimmer, you should work diligently to learn as much as you can about the various parts of the marijuana plant, its benefits and its behavior.

 Keep in mind, bud trimming is an entry-level position that can become repetitive.
 Repetitive physical tasks for long periods can cause injury in the hand, wrist, and arm.
 However, trimming is a great first step for those thinking of growing (pun intended) their career in the cultivation space.
 Plus, trimming jobs don’t usually require any formal training.
 You just need to be a hard and reliable worker.

 Average Salary: $12-18/hour or based on pound of weed trimmed